emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Sustainability impacts numerous aspects of the life cycle management (LCM) of devices.
 In this draft we discuss the advantages of leveraging existing devices modularity to introduce eco-designed components in the networks while being able to assess the gains in sustainability.

-The rational is the urgent need to start decreasing resource consumption by simply replacing devices components.
-It can be view as a very basic use case of GREEN-bof {{GREEN-BOF}} approach.
+The rationale is the urgent need to start decreasing resource consumption by simply replacing devices components.
+It can be viewed as a very basic use case of GREEN-bof {{GREEN-BOF}} approach.

 # Conventions and Definitions